FYI: I earn a small commission from some links and advertisements.

-This week for our Sparkle Stories we listened to "For the Love of Spice: Georgia Bean's Method for Minding Mice" (listen free on the webpage).
+This week for our Sparkle Stories we listened to "For the Love of Spice: Georgia Bean's Method for Minding Mice".
 It was really cute and had some great parenting advice, too!
 Unfortunately, we still have incidents such as painting the floor with yogurt.

 We started a batik fabric painting inspired by a project she found in the Art Lab book.
 We did the white glue on the fabric.

 This week a cold bug has been going through our household, so no nature walks.
 From the windows, we admire some daffodils starting to open and watch robins hunting for worms.

 I recovered my voice enough to do our stories and lessons.
 Sam finally shared his journal and stories about his trip.
 He was invited to the palace to speak in front of the king and other forest gnomes.